Orville H. Platt: Political career

+In the U.S. Senate, Platt presided over the impeachment trial of Judge Charles Swayne, which was held in late 1904 and early 1905.

 On March 1, 1901, the U.S. House of Representatives passed the Army Appropriation bill with the Platt Amendment as a rider, which governed U.S. relations with Cuba from 1901 to 1934 and was named for Platt.

-He was a Compatriot of the Sons of the American Revolution.
+Platt was a Compatriot of the Sons of the American Revolution.

 Platt National Park

 In 1902, Platt introduced legislation to establish the 640-acre Sulphur Springs Reservation, protecting about 30 mineral springs, in Murray County, Oklahoma, (then part of Indian Territory).
 On June 29, 1906, Congress redesignated the reservation as Platt National Park, named for the senator.
-It remained the smallest national park in the United States until it was abolished by Congress and made part of the much larger Chickasaw National Recreation Area in 1976.
+It remained one of the smallest national park in the United States until it was abolished by Congress and made part of the much larger Chickasaw National Recreation Area in 1976.

 Yale gave him the degree of LL.D. in 1887.
 Platt died on April 21, 1905, aged 77, at his summer home, "Kirby Corners", in Washington, CT, and was interred in the Cemetery on the Green in the same town.
 One of the two public high schools in Meriden was named for Platt when it opened in 1958.